msdavid/fiji/docs/technical-specs.md

 ### 4.1 User Interfaces
 *   The system shall provide a responsive web-based user interface accessible via modern web browsers.
-*   The UI shall be developed using Next.js and styled with Bulma CSS.
+*   The UI shall be developed using Next.js and styled with Tailwind UI.
 *   The UI shall be intuitive and facilitate easy navigation and interaction for all user classes.
 *   Key UI components include:
     *   Login and Registration pages.